 The #LGR19 programme

 Join us in January to learn and discuss how cultural organisations can bring digital practice and social purpose together.
 Here you’ll find an outline of the conference programme.
-Full details of all speakers and the titles of their talks are coming soon.
+See more information about our speakers here.

 10.00-10.15 – Welcome

 Sejul Malde, Culture24

 A brief introduction to the context and objectives of the day.
 We’ll explain why arts and heritage organisations must grasp the opportunity to connect digital practice with social purpose if they are to remain relevant to audiences, now and in the future.

 10.15-10.45 – Session one: Challenge

 Keynote: Matt Adams, Blast Theory:

 By reflecting on Blast Theory’s work using interactive digital media to engage audiences with social and political questions, co-founder and artist Matt will challenge how you think about the relationship between social purpose and digital practice in the context of your audiences.

 10.45-12.00 – Session two: Reframe

 Finding the ‘social purpose’ in ‘digital’

 Exploring this area doesn’t have to involve developing new projects – you can make a bigger impact with your existing digital work by adopting a more socially orientated approach.
 Hear from a variety of speakers, from a range of different contexts, with ideas and inspiration for how to begin tackling this.